 Changes to our DTC business designed to attract new customers and retain existing customers, including, but not limited to expanded shopping personalization, non-subscription options, and user generated and editorial content may not perform as well as our historical DTC platform which could negatively impact our results of operations.
 We recently updated our e-commerce experience.
-Our initial implementation of these changes resulted in lower first order conversion rates in 2023, which contributed to a reduction in our marketing spend.
-We made changes to our first order experience in and plan to continue to do so that we expect to increase our total addressable customer base, improve first order conversion, and reintroduce dormant customers to the our platform.
-The changes involve the removal of gated access and default subscriptions and the creation of incentives for customers to opt into a program where they can subscribe to our service to save on their purchases of individual products.
-The changes also involve our offering discounts for repeat orders and free gifts to incentivize basket building.
+Our initial implementation of these changes resulted in lower first order conversion rates, which contributed to a reduction in our marketing spend.
+We have made and plan to continue to make changes to our first order experience to improve first order conversion and reintroduce dormant customers to the our platform.
+The changes involve the removal of gated access and default subscriptions and the creation of incentives for customers to opt into a program where they can subscribe to our service to save on their purchases.
+The changes also involve our offering discounts for repeat orders and free gifts to incentivize more sales.
 The changes may not be successful in offsetting the reduction in conversion rate that we experienced or may not be successful for other reasons.
 If they are not successful our business, operating results and financial condition will be harmed.